-No matter the number of employees or the nature of their work, workers compensation could be important for all businesses.
+Worker’s compensation could be important for all businesses.
+No matter the number of employees or the nature of their work.
 This insurance covers costs and benefits if an employee is injured or dies as a result of working at your business.
 While this is vitally important at riskier worksites, even an office setting can result in small accidents or chronic issues that could result in an expensive claim for your business.

 Property and Vehicle Insurance